 - 18.1.
 St Dunstan's Education Foundation has a Whistleblowing Policy which is available in the Staff Handbook and on Firefly.
 Any allegation against a member of staff or a volunteer will be taken seriously.
 There are no thresholds of seriousness or credibility of any allegation. - 18.2.
-Any concerns about Safeguarding and Child Protection issues involving members of staff or volunteers must be reported immediately to the Headmaster without delay.
-An allegation against the DSL must be referred immediately to the Headmaster, without informing the DSL.
+Any concerns about Safeguarding and Child Protection issues involving members of staff or volunteers must be reported immediately to the DSL (who will inform the

+Headmaster) or the Headmaster without delay.
+An allegation against the DSL must be referred immediately to the head, without informing the DSL.
 An allegation against the Headmaster must be referred immediately to the Chairman of Governors, Mr Paul Durgan, or in his absence, the Deputy Chairman of Governors, Mr Ian Davenport, who will take independent action.
 Where an allegation is against the head, the head must not be informed of the allegation prior to contact with the Chairman of Governors and LADO.
-In this instance, the DSL will also not be informed. - 18.3.
-The DSL or other lead will follow the procedures set out in "Keeping Children Safe in Education" (September 2019).
-This will involve immediate contact with the Local Authority Designated Officer (LADO) to discuss the allegation, consider the nature, content and context of the allegation and agree a course of action including any involvement of the police.
-The DSL will also inform the Headmaster immediately and discussions may also involve the Head of the Junior School, legal advisors and Governors.
-All discussions should be recorded in writing and communication (or not) with both the individual and the parents of the child / children will be agreed in consultation with LADO and any external agencies.
+In this instance, the DSL will also not be informed.